codahale/belvedere/README.md

 ```

 This will use `gcloud` to automatically configure an SSH key, inject it into the instance, and tunnel an SSH connection over GCP's Identity-Aware Proxy (IAP) to the instance.
-IAP tunneling is used because it allows for public SSH access to application instances to be disabled.
+This uses IAP tunneling because it allows for public SSH access to application instances to be disabled.
-Only IAP tunnels are allowed, and IAP tunnels require that the initiator be an authenticated member of the GCP project.
+Belvedere's configuration only allows SSH over IAP tunnels, and IAP tunnels require that the initiator be an authenticated member of the GCP project.

 You can also pass arguments to SSH: